SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/02_lxc_container_implementation_guide.md

 ## 2. System Architecture

-The LXC containers operate within a unified network bridge (`vmbr0`) and are fronted by a central NGINX API Gateway.
+The LXC containers operate within a unified network bridge (`vmbr0`) and are fronted by a central NGINX API Gateway (CTID 953).
 This architecture simplifies service discovery, centralizes access control, and provides a consistent interface for all backend services.

 ### High-Level Interaction Diagram